blend-os/website/docs/install/post-install/arch-user-guide.md

     - 'nvidia-dkms'
 ```

 Wondering where they came from?
-These lines were appended automatically to the end of the `/system.yaml` as part of the installation process, as the installer detected the prescence of an NVIDIA GPU and chose to install the latest proprietary driver for NVIDIA GPUs.
+These lines were appended automatically to the end of the [:material-file-star: `system.yaml`](../../reference/configs/system.md) as part of the installation process, as the installer detected the prescence of an NVIDIA GPU and chose to install the latest proprietary driver for NVIDIA GPUs.

-## Arch Linux packages
+## :material-package: Arch Linux packages

 That brings us to how you can install other Arch Linux packages.
-Edit the `/system.yaml` file to look like the following:
+Edit the [:material-file-star: `system.yaml`](../../reference/configs/system.md) file to look like the following:

 ```yaml
 impl: https://github.com/blend-os/tracks/raw/main